sharpie78/nova/docs/README.md

 # NOVA

 NOVA is a local AI assistant for people who don’t want to drown in jargon.
-It’s simple, intuitive, and functional — no deep coding or AI knowledge needed.
+I've tried to make it simple, intuitive, and functional — no deep coding or AI knowledge needed.

 ## Status
 Usable, basic, and under active development.
 Expect things to change.